Goddess of America

 Send these, the homeless, tempest-tost to me.
 I lift my lamp beside the golden door!

-The Goddess is the divine feminine aspect.
-The Goddess is our rivers, springs, volcanoes, mountains, forests, Earth herself.
+Goddesses represent the divine and sacred feminine.
+Rivers, springs, volcanoes, mountains, forests, and the Earth herself are traditionally seen as Goddesses.
 When the Christian Church marched onto the lands of the Celtic druids, they perceived Goddess as a threat to their power and they condemned her.
 She was demonized, dismissed, and belittled into fairy belief and myth.
 To cut her out, and bury her, the Christians’ proclaimed her as evil or fiction.
 Under Christianity, Goddess was demoralized and destroyed.
 Well, almost.

-Lady Liberty personifies the divine qualities of liberty, justice, independence.
-Lady Liberty has what in times of old would be called a “feast” day, a day of recognition and remembrance on July 4.
-We celebrate with pies and picnics and fireworks in the night sky.
+Lady Liberty is a Goddess who personifies the qualities of liberty and justice for all.
+Lady Liberty’s feast day is July 4.
+We celebrate with picnics and fireworks in the night sky.